Chess strategy: Space

 Other things being equal, the side that controls more on the board has an advantage.
 More space means more options, which can be exploited both tactically and strategically.
 A player who has all pieces developed and no tactical tricks or promising long-term plan should try to find a move that enlarges their influence, particularly in the center.
 In some openings, however, one player accepts less space for a time, to set up a counterattack in the middlegame.
 This is one of the concepts behind hypermodern play.

 The easiest way to gain space is to push the pawn skeleton forward.
 One must be careful not to over stretch, however.
 If the opponent succeeds in getting a protected piece behind enemy lines, this piece can become such a serious problem that a piece with a higher value might have to be exchanged for it.

 Larry Evans gives a method of evaluating space.
 The method (for each side) is to count the number of squares attacked or occupied on the opponent's side of the board.
-In this diagram from the Nimzo-Indian Defense, Black attacks four squares on White's side of the board (d4, e4, f4, and g4).
+In this position from the Nimzo-Indian Defense (see diagram), Black attacks four squares on White's side of the board (d4, e4, f4, and g4).
 White attacks seven squares on Black's side of the board (b5, c6, e6, f5, g5, and h6 – counting b5 twice) and occupies one square (d5).
 White has a space advantage of eight to four and Black is cramped.

+Overextending the pawn structure can create long‑term weaknesses, especially if advanced pawns cannot be adequately supported by pieces.
+Many strategic errors arise when a player gains space but leaves behind weak squares or targets that the opponent can later exploit.